harshiltomar/Netlifx-GPT/README.md

 - Memoization
 - Added .env file (not use bcz of github to netlify deploy)

+# Self

+- Made posters path for Horizontal Poster for TMDB REST APi
+- Changed icons using font-awesome icons library
+- added Tv categories and Movie 2 more categories
+- used poster pasth for TV category instead of backdrop path

 # Browse Page

 - Main Container